 Photographs and Video Footage

 If your injury happened on a commercial property, it’s likely that the incident was captured on a surveillance camera.
 This footage can serve as valuable evidence to prove not only what led to the accident but also that the property owner or possessor (or their employees) had actual or constructive knowledge of the hazard that caused your injuries.
 If you took photos of your injuries or the dangerous condition that caused them, those pictures can also be used to support your claim and will be especially important if the property owner has already fixed the hazard.
+Our premises liability attorneys have all of the information available to advocate vigorously on behalf of our clients.

-If an incident report and/or police report are available, your lawyer might use them to prove liability and causation.
+If an incident report and/or police report are available, your Premises liability lawyer might use them to prove liability and causation.
 An incident report is usually created after an injury on a commercial property.
 It should contain details about the accident including how, when, and where it happened, and perhaps statements from eyewitnesses.
 If law enforcement attended the scene, they may have created a police report that contains similar information.

 This is a potentially critical piece of evidence that claimants often overlook.
 It’s not unheard-of for defendants in premises liability cases to argue that the victim’s footwear somehow contributed to his or her accident.
-If you preserve the shoes you were wearing at the time of the injury, your lawyer might use them as evidence should such a dispute arise.
+If you preserve the shoes you were wearing at the time of the injury, your premises liability lawyer might use them as evidence should such a dispute arise.

 Any diagnostic imaging, medical bills, prescription documentation, and other healthcare records might be used to prove the severity of your injuries and the cost of treatment.